JonathanGrocott/GetPostChecker/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Space Station Text Adventure Game  Copyright (C) 2016 Jonathan Grocott.
+Copyright (C) 2016 Jonathan Grocott.
 This program comes with ABSOLUTELY NO WARRANTY.